-For purposes of calculating your SRP Contributions, Compensation means your total gross wages paid by the University, excluding amounts paid on account of termination of employment such as final accrued vacation and sick pay, but including any contributions to ERIP or CRP and salary reduction contributions to SRP, Flexible Spending Plan, and Qualified Transportation Program, but excluding faculty retirement bonuses.
+For purposes of calculating your SRP Contributions, Compensation means your total taxable gross wages paid by the University and reported on your Form W-2, including differential wages.
+Compensation does not include amounts paid on account of termination of employment, such as severance pay, faculty retirement bonuses, or final accrued vacation and sick pay.